Alice in Wonderland (1949 film): Plot

-In Victorian England, Charles Dodgson is a scholar and teacher at Christ Church, Oxford who enjoys photography, theatre, and spending time with the young daughters of Dr. Liddell, the Dean.
+In Victorian England, Charles Dodgson is a scholar and teacher at Christ Church, Oxford who enjoys photography, cinema, and spending time with the young daughters of Dr. Liddell, the Dean.
 The stuffy Vice Chancellor thinks little of Dodgson and is appalled at the subject of his latest poem (written under the pen name Lewis Carroll), suggesting that Oxford's famous bell Great Tom be removed as its ringing is a nuisance to many.
 He fears Dodgson will read it to the Queen, who is soon to be visiting Oxford.
 On the suggestion of the Vice Chancellor, Alice Liddell and her sisters are not allowed to be present when the Queen arrives as he believes they will make things disorderly.
 Dodgson feels bad for the disappointed Alice and slips one of the Queen's tarts to her while no one is looking.
 When he meets the Queen, Dodgson cannot find the courage to tell her his true opinion of Great Tom.

 Dodgson takes the Dean's daughters on a boat ride.
 He begins to tell a story about a little girl named Alice who sees a White Rabbit in a waistcoat looking at a pocket watch.
-Curious, Alice follows him down a large rabbit hole.
+Curious, Alice follows him down a hole.
 Landing in a room with many doors, Alice discovers a key she uses to open a tiny door through which she spies the Rabbit.
 In her attempt to get inside the door, Alice uses magical objects that mysteriously appear in the room to change her size.
 She grows enormously tall and cries at her predicament, then shrinks until she is small enough to enter the door but finds herself floating in a sea of her own tears.
 Alice meets a mouse, to whom she relates her feelings of delight at the fantastic world she has found herself in.